ibm-cloud-docs/billing-usage/service-level-commit.md

+- You can have commitments for services that are deployed on-premises only in an individual account, such as a stand-alone account or an account within an enterprise.
+- Service-level commitments cannot be shared across multiple accounts.
 - The discount that you receive with a service-level commitment does not combine with other discounts, such as account-level discounts from an Enterprise Savings Plan or a Subscription.
 Your usage counts toward only one commitment at a time, and a service-level commitment supersedes an account-level discount.

 ## Signing up for a commitment